 Picnickers who venture into the countryside or into Nature would usually sit on the ground to have their meal, on a rug or blanket.
 Moreover, picnics can be rather simple or very sumptuous, which refers to the type of cutlery used and the type, quality, and/or abundance of food and drinks.

 As a rule, the food eaten is brought and shared by all the participants of the picnic, is usually not hot but cold food, and includes sandwiches, cakes, sweets, hard-boiled eggs, finger food, fruit, snacks, salads and/or cold meats, often accompanied by water, tea, or coffee, or perhaps wine, beer, champagne or soft drinks.

 Depending on the location, such as a public park, you may find specifically designed picnic areas that furnish wooden picnic tables, and even grills, water taps, shelters, garbage bins, and restrooms i.e. toilets.

-Of course, as is the case with all activities in nature, one needs to use proper caution with regard to our “little friends” such as insects, snakes, and scorpions that also like the ground or perhaps our food.
+Of course, as is the case with all activities in Nature, one needs to use proper caution with regard to our “little friends,” such as insects, snakes and scorpions, who also like the ground or perhaps our food.